Team Manager: James Green

-Marine planning improves our understanding of the distribution of human activities and natural assets, balancing priorities and allocating space to achieve environmental, economic and social objectives.
+Marine planning improves our understanding of the distribution of human activities and natural assets, balancing priorities, and where appropriate allocating space, to achieve environmental, economic and social objectives.
 The introduction of marine planning enables a shift from the management of individual marine sectors to a more integrated approach that considers how human activities interact and effect our marine environment.

 - Regional Marine Plan for the Orkney Islands - Statement of Public Participation

 - Orkney Islands Marine Region: State of the Environment Assessment